ianmdawson/neural-art-tf/README.md

 Then, convert the model to a binary format recognizable to TensorFlow:

-	python ./kaffe/kaffe.py [path.prototxt] [path.caffemodel] [output-path]
+	python ./kaffe/kaffe.py [path.prototxt] [path.caffemodel] [output-file]

 Note that Caffe is *not* required for conversion.

 The converter included in this repo (all code inside ./kaffe) is a modified version of (an old version of) https://github.com/ethereon/caffe-tensorflow .
 The converter is modified to be capable of handling the illusration2vec neural network.
 Since the newer version of the converter requires preprocessing with the Caffe framework for old-format Caffe models (at the time of writing), I have included the converter which is based on the older code, which is capable of handling old-format Caffe models.

 ### Step 1: Neural Art